 I have written plenty about pro player racquets, which often are painted to look like the latest racquet you would find in the store, but I have not really touched upon pro player shoes.
 The same thing applies to pro player tennis shoes, but not quite to the same extent as pro stock racquets.

 Pro player tennis shoes also have paint jobs, meaning they are meant to look like another shoe or version of the shoe.
 It would not make sense for tennis players to be updating their shoes every year or so, so this is understandable.
-Yet, the manufacturers want to sell new models and that is why pro stock shoes exist.
+Yet, the manufacturers want to sell new models of their best tennis shoes and that is why pro stock shoes exist.

 Pro player tennis shoes – Custom made or older versions